fredlund/JavaErlang/README.md

 ## News ##

+The library can now be built using rebar3 (https://github.com/rebar/rebar3).
+Many thanks are due to Joseph Wayne Norton for accomplishing this, and for other needed improvements.

+If you are using Javassist to create new classes which should be callable from Erlang, the library now supports "importing" such classes using java:acquire_class(Node,ClassRef) where ClassRef is the Class object corresponding to the newly created class.
+Using this mechanism the new class becomes callable using its name, e.g., java:new(Node,'MyNewJavaAssistClass',[]).

+The library now also supports adding additional parameters to the Java interpreter in the java_options option, e.g., if for some reason the Hotspot compiler should not be run, the option {java_options,["-Xint"]} disables it.

 The library now provides a facility to construct
 Java classes using Erlang, see the `java_proxy` module for details.